node-class-may-2023/ComIT_Node/nodejs.md

 ```

 * In this example we configured a post route handler for `/products/`
-* When we submit the form it will send the requerst to this route handler
+* When we submit the form it will send the request to this route handler
 * The request will send all the form values
 * Using `urlencodedParser` we configure this route to use body-parser
 * This means that when this route gets called we'll have all the form values in the `req.body` object